SilbigerLab/Mesocosm_User_Manual/Rmd_Chapters/05-start-up_guide.rmd

     1. You will not have to plug in the UV light or air pumps since you are not maintaining any water chemistry, but rather just flushing the system.
     1. Place the hose in the front most compartment of the sump (where the three 50um mesh filters sit, to let the fresh water go through this compartment, into the second compartment and then overflowing into the main reservoir.
     1. While the sump main reservoir fills to about halfway, open the N and S flow valves for all the tanks.
-    1. Once the sump is halfway full, partially open the Sump to Meso valve and partially close the Return to Sump valve.
+    1. Once the sump is halfway full, partially open the Meso Return valve and partially close the Return to Sump valve.
     1. Plug in the sump main pump.
         1. Fresh water from the sump will flow through the sump pipes and into the mesocosm, flushing out the internal plumbing, and then from the tanks, into the underground sump, and out through the drainage port.
 Flush the system in this way for ~ 20 minutes, leaving the hose on to continuously refill the sump.
         1. Make sure the sump is not filling up too quickly (avoid overflowing) or draining too quickly (avoid the water level dropping below 1-2 inches above the three carbon filters)